 The famous beach clubs in Marbella are far from MoneySaving, but they're a must-visit for many hen and stag dos (not to mention the cast of The Only Way Is Essex).

-You'll usually need to book in advance if you're going as a big party – here's how booking prices vary depending on what you want to do:
+You'll usually need to book in advance if you're going as a big party, and want sun loungers together – here's how booking prices vary depending on what you want to do:

 Many of the packages include a few bottles of champagne or spirits, but bar prices tend to start at €10 per drink, and tourists have also warned they've had to pay a whopping €12 for a 1.5-litre bottle of water.